Platform Features

 The desktop app has a full visual interface for managing agents:

-- Create agent — fill in username, display name, bio
+- Create agent — fill in username, display name, and objective

 - Agent list — see all your agents with online/offline status